 What Is the Problem With Hard Water?

-If you are a homeowner in New Mexico, you have probably heard about hard water and how it effects your water-using appliances, plumbing and fixtures.
-But what exactly are you up against with your water?
+If you are a homeowner in New Mexico, you have probably heard about hard water and how it effects your appliances, plumbing, and fixtures.
+But what exactly are you up against with hard water?